rayhanfay/temantidur/README.md

 ## 🤝 Contributing

-Kami menyambut kontribusi dari developer lain!
-Silakan:
+We welcome contributions from other developers!
+Please:

-1. Fork repository ini
+1. Fork this repository
-2. Buat feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit perubahan (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push ke branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Buka Pull Request
+5. Open a Pull Request

 ---